 These proteins are important.

-Question4How are drug proteins made?
+Question4How are therapeutic proteins made?

 Question5What drugs does AGC help develop and manufacture?

-Based in 11 locations around the world, including the U.S., Germany, Denmark, Spain, Italy, and Japan, AGC continues to assist in the creation of medicines today to ensure a high standard of quality and service that is consistent throughout the world.
+Based in 10 locations around the world, including the U.S., Germany, Denmark, Spain, Italy, and Japan, AGC continues to assist in the creation of medicines today to ensure a high standard of quality and service that is consistent throughout the world.